Bylaws of The San Diego Writers and Editors Guild

 8.4 b.
 The Treasurer, or designee, shall accept new membership dues and guest fees each meeting.

-8.5 Membership Chairman: The Membership Chairman a) accepts all applications for membership with appropriate notification from the Treasurer that the dues have been paid for the current year; b) records the person as a member in good standing; c) advises the Board of Directors at the next board meeting that the membership application has been received and filed; d) maintains the membership application forms up-to-date and provides application forms to the treasurer at each meeting.
+8.5 Membership Chairman: The Membership Chairman, with assistance from the webmaster, a) accepts all applications for membership with appropriate notification from the Treasurer that the dues have been paid; b) records the person as a member in good standing; c) advises the Board of Directors at the next board meeting that the membership application has been received and filed; d) maintains the membership application forms up-to-date and provides application forms to the treasurer at each meeting.

 8.5 a.
-The Membership Chairman maintains an up-to-date membership list, deleting those individuals for nonpayment of dues at the end of the second month of delinquency.
-A copy of the current membership list is made available to the newsletter editor each month prior to the newsletter deadline.
+The Membership Chairman, with assistance from the webmaster, maintains an up-to-date membership list, including an online version managed through a membership management application, deleting those individuals for nonpayment of dues at the end of the second month of delinquency.
+The Membership Chair, with assistance from the webmaster, will make a copy of the current membership list available to the newsletter editor, if requested, each month prior to the newsletter deadline.

 8.5 b.
-The Membership Chairman shall send dues notices to all members in early November.
-A second reminder will be sent in January.
-After failure to respond to the second reminder, the member shall be terminated on the last day of February.
+The Membership Chairman shall send dues notices to all members who are not registered through the membership management system two months ahead of their expiration dates.
+A second reminder will be sent the month the renewal is due.
+After failure to respond to the second reminder, the member shall be terminated on the last day of the month after their membership ends.

 8.5 d.
-The Membership Chairman shall publish and mail a new Membership Directory in March for distribution to all members and to members joining mid-year.
+The Membership Chairman with the assistance of the webmaster shall publish and mail a new Membership Directory in March for distribution to all members and to make available to members joining mid-year.

 ARTICLE IX – Board Meetings